ajdanaher/state-affair-srv/README.md

 - Another header I have is response time, which gives information how much time server took to response.
 - I also have log implementation.
 Please look at ./log/application.log file.
 - Currently we dont have user(s) data in the sytem.
 This is very important because we can implement login functionality and other features which was asked like RealTime update, User Preference and Subscription.
 All these can be done if we have user data with us.
 If time permits today after implemeting UI i will work on User implementation as well.
+- Cache - Cache is implemented in this microservice, i mentioned earlier that it has limited functionality.
+Important consideration we need to make in final implementation is first we should get data from the cache and also from remote API's as well.. we should join (create union) for these data in such a way that data presented to the user is unique and at the same time combination of both the sources.
+An ideal case would be to send data to the user in stream,,,
+- we should also have logic in place to rank the news article. e.g. some articles should have highr priority v/s other. we should present higher priority articles to users first in the order of articles.
+This will ensure that users will come to our site more often.